mharen/mharen.github.io/blog/2012/2012-11-snippet-eating-backspace-key-on-data.md

     });</pre>

 That is, if the keydown event fires and it’s backspace key and we’re not in an input or textarea, stop the keydown event.
-We can liven this up a little by interrupting the event if it’s readonly or disabled. <a href="http://stackoverflow.com/a/2768256/29">This answer</a> on Stackoverflow by <a href="http://stackoverflow.com/users/47161/erikkallen">erikkallen</a> covers that case, too:
+We can liven this up a little by interrupting the event if it’s readonly or disabled.
+[This answer](http://stackoverflow.com/a/2768256/29) on Stackoverflow by [erikkallen](http://stackoverflow.com/users/47161/erikkallen) covers that case, too:

 <pre class="csharpcode">    $(document).unbind(<span class="str">'keydown'</span>).bind(<span class="str">'keydown'</span>, <span class="kwrd">function</span> (<span class="kwrd">event</span>) {
         <span class="kwrd">var</span> doPrevent = <span class="kwrd">false</span>;